19% of marketers say generating leads is their top goal in 2023.

 For more details, check out this step-by-step procedure on how to create Facebook Lead Ads.

-Examples of Great B2B Social Media Lead Generation Campaigns
+Tip for Running Great Social Media Lead Generation Campaigns

 PPC Lead Generation Strategies